(214) 225-3042

 What Are the Risks of Adding a Name to a Deed?

 The risks are real and often underestimated.
 Selecting the wrong ownership structure can leave the property exposed to probate or creditor claims.
-A property tax reassessment can raise your annual bill if the transfer isn’t structured correctly.
+A transfer done wrong can cost you the homestead exemption and the 10 percent cap on appraisal increases, which sends your annual tax bill up fast.
 Once a name is on a deed, removing it typically requires either that person’s cooperation or a court action, neither of which is fast or cheap.
 Errors in the legal description can also cloud title and complicate future sales or refinancing.

 How Long Does It Take to Add a Person to a Deed?